Summer 2018 Recap

 Intersection of Shaw/Hagadorn Survey

 With the Wilson Road construction beginning, we continued our pedestrian and shovel test survey previously started in 2017, focusing this summer on the Shaw/Hagadorn intersection.
-From archival research, we learned that the Toolan and Biebeshiemer families occupied the area since the mid-1800s, before MSU purchased the property IN DATE.
+From archival research, we learned that the Toolan and Biebeshiemer families occupied the area since the mid-1800s, before MSU purchased the property.
 Based on aerial photos, it appears that the Toolan family had a home located near the current basketball court today, however, no structures from the Biebeshiemer property appear in this area (they were located farther south).

 During both pedestrian and shovel test surveys in this area, a higher concentration of artifacts was found in the northern portion of the project area.
 Based on aerial photographs, this concentration of material is located at the northern border of the Toolan home, where the yard gave way to forest.
 Shovel tests recovered square cut nails, wire cut nails, window glass, milk glass, vessel glass of various colors, slag, white ware, mortar, brick fragments, various metal objects, and butchered faunal remains!
 You can read more about this excavation in our field report that will be published on our website later this semester.